kolenaIO/kolena/docs/automations/extract-image-metadata.md

 ### Width

 **Width** measures the width of the image in pixels.
 This is a straightforward dimension indicating the number of pixel columns in the image.
-This enables inspecting any behaviours that vary with changing width.
+This enables inspecting any behaviors that vary with changing width.

 $$
 \text{Width} = \text{Number of Pixel Columns}